-- Date - Orders for medication, treatment, care, diet, restraints, extend of activity, therapeutic home visits, discharge, or transfer. - Telephone or verbal orders may be taken and written by licensed personnel and countersigned by the physician given the order within seven
+- a.
+Date - b.
+Orders for medication, treatment, care, diet, restraints, extend of activity, therapeutic home visits, discharge, or transfer; and - c.
+Telephone or verbal orders may be taken and written by licensed personnel and countersigned by the physician given the order within seven (7) days.

-(7) days.
 Telephone or verbal orders for restraints must be signed by the physician giving the order within five (5) days.